gyzcode/inference-tutorials-generic/car_detection_tutorial/Readme.md

 # Introduction

-The purpose of this tutorial is to examine a sample application that was created using the Open Visual Inference & Neural Network Optimization (OpenVINO™) toolkit.
+The purpose of this tutorial is to examine a sample application that was created using the Intel® Distribution of Open Visual Inference & Neural Network Optimization (OpenVINO™) toolkit.
 The application is able to run inference models on the CPU, and optionally (must be available), GPU and VPU devices to process images.
 The models can be used to process video from an optional USB camera, an existing video file, or still image files.
 To do that, we will download the latest Car Detection Tutorial from GitHub and then walk through the sample code for each step before compiling and running it on the available hardware.

 This tutorial will start from a base application that can read in image data and output the image to a window.
 From there, each step adds deep learning models that will process the image data and make inferences.
 In the third step, the application will be able to detect a vehicle and report the vehicle type (e.g. car, van, etc) and color.
 In the final step, the application is improved using the Inference Engine asynchronous API to perform inference in parallel with the main processing loop.
 Before that, some key concepts related to using the OpenVINO™ toolkit will be introduced and later seen along the way within the steps.